openedx/edx-platform/openedx/core/lib/docs/decisions/0002-logging-and-monitoring-expected-errors-removed.rst

 Updates regarding these three original reasons:

 * New Relic now supports expected errors, so the custom functionality is redundant and complicated, and
-* This functionality has yet to be used, so it is also unnecessary, and
+* This functionality has yet to be used, so it is also unnecessary

 Note that the need for custom functionality for ignored errors differs from expected errors in the following ways: